WWWzq-01/GDistGER-re/README.md

 The evaluated dataset Youtube and LiveJournal are prepraed in the "dataset" directory.

-Since the the space limited of the repository, the other datasets [Twitter](https://law.di.unimi.it/datasets.php), [Com-Orkut](https://snap.stanford.edu/) and [Flickr](http://datasets.syr.edu/pages/datasets.html) can be found in their open resource.
+Since the the space limited of the repository, the other datasets [Twitter](https://law.di.unimi.it/datasets.php), [Com-Orkut](https://snap.stanford.edu/), [Flickr](http://datasets.syr.edu/pages/datasets.html)，[U.K.-2007](https://law.di.unimi.it/webdata/uk-2007-05/) and [OGB-papers100M](https://snap.stanford.edu/ogb/data/nodeproppred/) can be found in their open resource.

 # Setup

-First Compile DistGER with CMake:
+First Compile FeLoG with CMake:

 ```
 mkdir build && cd build